CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/multitechconduit/_index.md

 In a web browser, open the gateway’s configuration page by navigating to its IP Address obtained from the network it is connected to.

-Once logged in, you can configure the gateway to connect to The Things Stack by following the below steps.
+Once logged in, you can configure the gateway to connect to The Things Stack by following the steps below:

 Click on **LoRaWAN<sup>®</sup>** in the menu on the left.
 It opens the Gateway&apos;s configuration page.